 The arguments went back and forth throughout the approval process.
 The lender never provided any logical reason why a postponement wasn’t good enough.
-In fact, they never did officially back down from this position although they issued the commitment letter and sent mortgage instructions without mentioning the caveat.
-Here at RMLO Law LLP, we did get the official postponement document from the City of St. Albert and we registered on title because that’s the way it’s done.
+In fact, they never did officially back down from this position although they finally did issue the commitment letter and sent mortgage instructions without mentioning the caveat.
+My law office got the official postponement document from the City of St. Albert, and we registered on title because that’s the way it’s done.
 The lender’s mortgage is now in first position and the city of St. Albert caveat is in second position.

 But the point is, lenders can be unreasonable.
 Talk to Patrick Francey about his refinance of a Grande Prairie multifamily unit.
 Through diligence and extremely hard work, Patrick and his partner Jared Hope maintained a 3% vacancy rate through the horrible downturn in Grande Prairie when the average vacancy rate was 15%.
 The unreasonable lender based their numbers on 15% and nothing Patrick and Jared could do would convince them otherwise.

-How about our member that specializes in condominiums?
+How about my client that specializes in condominiums?
 He always puts down a deposit of 30% and manages the heck out of his properties.
 As you can expect, the properties are always excellent positive cash flow.
-In the recent downturn his favourite long-time lender cancelled our member’s most recent mortgage application because lender’s head office policy had changed.
+In the recent downturn, his favourite long-time lender cancelled the most recent mortgage application because lender’s head office policy had changed.
 They were simply no longer lending on condominiums.
 Unreasonable?
 You bet!

 - Lenders are sometimes unreasonable.